wp-media/.github/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I implemented built-in tests to cover the new/changed code.

 ## Code style

 - [ ] I wrote a self-explanatory code about what it does.
 - [ ] I protected entry points against unexpected inputs.
 - [ ] I did not introduce unnecessary complexity.
 - [ ] Output messages (errors, notices, logs) are explicit enough for users to understand the issue and are actionnable.

+## Unticked items justification

+*If some mandatory items are not relevant, explain why in this section.*

 # Additional Checks
 - [ ] In the case of complex code, I wrote comments to explain it.